Skip to main content

 Location: Claremont, California

 Small and distinguished, Harvey Mudd College is one of the nation’s best schools for students studying math, science, and engineering.
-Despite its small size and lack of fraternities and sororities, Harvey Mudd has an active campus: 99% of students live on campus.
+Despite its small size and lack of fraternities and sororities, Harvey Mudd has an active campus with 99% of students living on it.

-The college is a member of Claremont Colleges, a collection of seven highly selective schools located in Claremont that make classes, dining halls, libraries, parties, sports teams, and other resources available to one another.
+The college is a member of Claremont Colleges, a consortium of seven highly selective schools in Claremont that share classes, dining halls, libraries, parties, sports teams, and other resources.
 On campus, students will find organizations such as the Gonzo Unicycle Madness Club, whose Foster’s Run—a unicycle ride to a local donut shop—is a well-known school tradition.

 18. Kalamazoo College